-- Send emails to the student body with voter registration reminders and Election Day reminders. - Request that the local election registrar place polling stations on campus. - Request that the local election registrar place early voting locations on campus. - Provide transportation between campus and hard-to-reach polling locations. - Encourage professors to offer extra credit for voting. - Provide funding or other support for GOTV visibility events on campus and at the polls. - Use alumni office phone banks for GOTV calling in the week leading up to Election Day. - Offer course credit for any student who will be a GOTV precinct coordinator.
+- Provide funding and institutional support to campus voter registration and GOTV efforts by student government and student organizations. - Send emails and social media messages to the student body with voter registration reminders and Election Day reminders. - Request that the local election registrar place polling stations on campus. - Request that the local election registrar place early voting locations on campus. - Provide transportation between campus and hard-to-reach polling locations. - Provide child care at on-campus and near-campus polling places. - Encourage professors to offer extra credit for voting. - Use alumni office phone banks for GOTV calling in the week leading up to Election Day. - Offer course credit for any student who will be a GOTV precinct coordinator.